The younger voice of the future in the Lakes and Dales.

 Bretten Lord – Lords Antiques & Salvage, Ingleton

 is one of 16 pilot projects in England funded by the Heritage Lottery Fund and Arts Council England

-It is focused on the rural corridor linking Skipton in the south and Grasmere in the north, including the market towns and rural hinterlands, extending into both the Yorkshire Dales and Lake District National Parks.
+Great Place: Lakes and Dales is one of the 16 national projects that were funded by the National Lottery Heritage Fund and Arts Council England under the Great Places Scheme between 2018 and 2021.
+The programme continues to focus on the rural corridor linking Skipton in the south and Grasmere in the north, including the market towns and rural hinterlands, extending into both the Yorkshire Dales and Lake District National Parks.

-The programme is funded from August 2017 – March 2020 and its main purpose is to understand the reasons for fewer 16 to 34 year olds than the national average living and working in the area and seek to address them, using arts, heritage and culture as the catalyst for economic, social and environmental change.
+It aims to understand the reasons for fewer 16- to 34-year-olds than the national average living and working in the area and seeks to address them, using arts, heritage, and culture as the catalyst for economic, social, and environmental change.